Identifying A Spark: How To Recognize Chemistry Between Two People

 A second study that measured function words in writing style found that couples with similar styles were 80% more likely to be dating three months later.
 Seemingly meaningless words can have a big impact on how much chemistry we feel with another person.

-So, can other people see the chemistry between two people or not?
+Can other people see the chemistry between two people?

 The answer is yes and no. It depends on the person.
 Some people are better at reading into people's behavior than others.
 The things they use to define chemistry also make a difference.
 Someone who thinks you have good chemistry by talking to each other could be more accurate than someone who bases their judgment only on how much you laugh together.